X

 • 7th Grade

-Seventh grade students experience individual and group challenges while team building in an overnight setting.
+Seventh-grade students experience individual and group challenges while team building overnight.

-This year seventh graders will enjoy a week of:
+This year, seventh graders enjoyed a week of:

 • Teambuilding